 He also provides examples from work in Birmingham, UK, carefully building an argument for a form of Theatre that has Drama at its heart.
 The young actors he is working with provide the evidence to help us understand the central concepts of Bond’s work.

-Ultimately he is working towards an approach,
+Ultimately, he is working towards an approach,

 …creating drama that removes the ideological spectacles of actors, audience and participants, so that the confrontation between self and society can occur.